Saving money as you travel is super important for making the very most of your travels – and making your trip last as long as possible.

 Indian trains, American night buses and Kiwi Experience hop-on hop-off passes will all work out cheaper the further ahead you book, as will most other examples of overland travel.
 If you know when you want to go book it!

 Adventure tours are another great way of saving money while tarvelling.
 Mainly because you’ll probably have paid for it before leaving the UK but also because once it’s booked that’s your accommodation, travel, some food and most of your activities sorted.
 Making budgeting much easier.
-Check out our blog 7 ways to save money on tours for even more money saving ideas.

 Booking an adventure tour can help you keep your budget in check while travelling.